DSprtn/GTFO_VR_Plugin/README.md

 	-	Rendering tweaks - Post-processing and other performance tweaks/hacks
 	-	Left handed mode
 	-	No VR controller mode
+	- 	Floor height offset
 	- 	Shooting haptics - Toggle, strength
 	- 	IRL Crouching - Toggle, height tweak
 	-	Laser pointer - Toggle, color
 	-	Two handed aiming - Toggle, always on mode
-	- 	Snap turn - Amount, smooth turn, playspace recentering
+	- 	Snap turn - Amount, smooth turn
 	-	Watch - Scale, color, number display for ammo
-	- 	VR Mod loading - SteamVR running check, global toggle
+	-	etc. - Have a look in the menu!

-	They can be found in a config file which is created after starting the game at least once with the VR mod installed.
-It can be found under "GTFO\BepInEx\config\com.Spartan.GTFO_VR_Plugin.cfg"
+	They can be found in-game under Settings -> VR Settings and/or in a config file which is created after starting the game at least once with the VR mod installed.
+	The config file can be found under "GTFO\BepInEx\config\com.Spartan.GTFO_VR_Plugin.cfg"

 #### PERFORMANCE

-	Lower your render resolution in SteamVR and also the quality of the in-game settings.
+	Lower your render resolution (under Settings->VR Settings) and the quality of the in-game settings!
 	GTFO VR is a BIG resource hog!

 	You can disable post processing effects like bloom or eye adaptation in the config to